 Build the fire at least 9 meters (30 feet) in all directions from vegetation, flammable material, and the base of bluffs and cliffs.

 Gather only natural driftwood, no larger than an adult's arm, from below the beach’s vegetation line.
 Leave the wood in their natural form until you are ready to burn them.
 Scatter any unused driftwood.
+Please note: The collection of driftwood for fires is prohibited on Tomales Bay.

 No wood gathering above the beach’s vegetation line.
 Do not snap branches off live, dead, or downed trees.